marziehf/DataAugmentationNMT/README.md

 # DataAugmentationNMT

-This repository includes the codes and scripts for training topic-sensitive word embeddings proposed in [our paper](https://www.aclweb.org/anthology/P/P17/P17-2090.pdf).
+This repository includes the codes and scripts for data augmentation targeting rare words for neural machine translation proposed in [our paper](https://www.aclweb.org/anthology/P/P17/P17-2090.pdf).

 ## Citation